Pussy cat, pussy cat where have you been?

 Maya Angelou writes “Since time is the one immaterial object which we cannot influence — neither speed up nor slow down, add to nor diminish — it is an imponderably valuable gift.
 Each of us has a few minutes a day or a few hours a week which we could donate to an old folks home or a children’s hospital ward.
 The elderly whose pillows we plump or whose water pitchers we refill may or may not thank us for our gift, but the gift is upholding the foundation of the universe.”

-3) You Need to Find Time For God.
+3) Find Time In Your Life For God.
 If by chance you were to neglect time in your life for yourself or for others it would affect the quality of the time you spend on this terrestrial ball.
-However if you neglect to make time in your life for God it will affect your quality of life for eternity.
+However if you neglect to make time in you life for God it will affect your quality of life for eternity.

 a) Find Time To See God As Your Creator.
 This old world didn’t happen by accident and you are not a mistake.
 You are part of the broad scheme of the universe.
 You need to realize that God is not just some impersonal force out there but has a very deep interest in your world and your life.
 God took time out of his schedule to hand mold you, to make you who you are and what you are.
 He took the time to colour your eyes and to form your frame.

 David wrote in Psalm 46:10 be still, and know that I am God! as you take time to look around, to gaze at the stars, to stand in the shadow of the mountains or to look out over the ocean let your mind reflect on the fact that it didn’t just happen like that.
 That there is a design and there is a plan.